Salmon Wallet App

 Every change reviewed

 All contributions are inspected.
-Every pull request meets strict internal standards before becoming part of the protocol.
+Every pull request is reviewed before becoming part of the wallet.
+Critical infrastructure should evolve in public, not behind closed doors.

 Salmon is public infrastructure.